YogeshGoyyalA-1/Asic_Design/README.md

 ![Step 2](./Lab12/12.png)

 **Note**:- The set of Primary inputs / primary outputs will remain the same between the RTL design and Synthesized netlist → Same Test bench can be used

+#### 1.5.
+Logic Synthesis

+RTL Design - behavioral representation in HDL form for the required specification.

+ **Synthesis** - RTL to Gate level translation.
+ The design is converted int gates and connections are made.
+This given outas a file called **netlist**.

+>_.lib file is a collection of logical modules which includes all basic logic gates.
+It may also contain different flavors of the same gate (2 input AND, 3 input AND – slow, medium and fast version)._

+#### Faster cells and Slower Cells

+A cell delay in the digital logic circuit depends on the load of the circuit which here is Capacitance.

+Faster the charging / discharging of the capacitance --> Lesser is the Cell Delay

+Inorder to charge/discharge the capacitance faster, we use wider transistors that can source more current.
+This will help us reduce the cell delay but at the same time, wider transistors consumer more power and area.
+Similarly, using narrower transistors help in reduced area and power but the circuit will have a higher cell delay.
+Hence, we have to compromise on area and power if we are to design a circuit with low cell delay.

+#### Constraints

+A Constraint is a guidance file given to a synthesizer inorder to enable an optimum implementation of the logic circuit by selecting the appropriate flavour of cells (fast or slow).